macchiato-framework/macchiato-db-scratchpad/README.md

 lein build
 ```

-run `node` in another terminal:
+Run `node` in another terminal:

 ```
 node target/out/machtest.js
 ```

-Check `machtest.routes` for the http entry points.
+Check `machtest.routes` for the http entry points and `machtest.db` for the database functions.

 #### configuring the REPL